 The North-East Thatcham development plan (SP17) proposes a 450 sq m primary healthcare facility with the suggestion that a GP Surgery be offered to the Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board or other such appropriate body.
-However, the document is bereft of detail or insight into strategic healthcare planning.
+However, the document is lacks any details into strategic healthcare planning.

-Few new GP practices are commissioned by NHS England, even where they consider there to be patient demand for improved services.
+NHS England rarely commissions new GP practices even where they consider there to be patient demand for improved services.
 NHS Digital figures of patients registered in the NHS Berkshire West Clinical Commissioning Group (CCG) confirm there is an even worse shortage of GPs in other areas of the country.
 There is therefore no realistic prospect of a new GP practice being established in Thatcham or West Berkshire in the foreseeable future.